vaibhavi2829/Ecommerce-Sales-Analysis-Project/README.md

 # Ecommerce-Sales-Analysis-Project

-The project goal is to leverage Power BI to create an interactive dashboard that enables track and analyze online sales data, sales trends, regional performance, and top-selling products, while incorporating dynamic filters and slicers for in-depth data exploration.
+The project goal is to leverage Power BI to create an interactive dashboard that enables to track and analyze online sales data, sales trends, regional performance, and top-selling products, while incorporating dynamic filters and slicers for in-depth data exploration.
 The aim is to provide actionable insights that optimize online marketing strategies, improve inventory management, and enhance overall decision-making to drive sales growth and operational efficiency.

 ## Tools Used :
 Power BI